zaid638/GEE-Data-Extraction/README.md

 ## Future Work<br /><br />

 1. Automate the Pipeline using Apache Airflow and Collect data for every month.
-2. Implement machine learning models for predictive analysis.
+2. Implement machine learning models for predictive analysis.<br /><br />

----